simeononsecurity/simeononsecurity.ch/content/articles/boosting-wifi-signal-strength_-strategies-for-a-stronger-connection/index.en.md

 ### Using a mesh WiFi system

-A mesh WiFi system is a network of multiple devices that work together to provide seamless WiFi coverage throughout a home or office.
+A mesh WiFi system is a network of multiple devices that work together to provide smooth WiFi coverage throughout a home or office.
 It consists of a main router and one or more satellite nodes that communicate with each other to create a unified network. **Mesh WiFi** systems are designed to eliminate dead zones and provide a strong and reliable WiFi signal in every corner of the space.

 Benefits of using a mesh WiFi system:

 * **Expanded coverage**: Mesh WiFi systems can cover larger areas compared to traditional routers, making them ideal for multi-story homes or large offices.
-* **Seamless roaming**: With a mesh WiFi system, devices can seamlessly switch between the main router and satellite nodes without experiencing any interruptions in the WiFi signal.
+* **smooth roaming**: With a mesh WiFi system, devices can smoothly switch between the main router and satellite nodes without experiencing any interruptions in the WiFi signal.
 * **Easy setup**: Setting up a mesh WiFi system is usually straightforward, with most systems offering user-friendly mobile apps for configuration and management.

 > Tip: When setting up a mesh WiFi system, strategically place the satellite nodes in areas where the WiFi signal is weak to ensure optimal coverage and performance.